 If you've got your heart set on one of our great bikes but your dealer hasn't got it in stock then please contact us, and we will try and find the nearest stockist to you, or even try to arrange the object of your desire to be delivered to your dealer.

-All bikes will be fully assembled and have at the very least: a Pre-Delivery-Inspection, full DVLA registration, 1 year of road tax included, your V5 log book, and warranty.
-Also your new bike is MOT free for the first 3 years, although you must still take care to keep it serviced and roadworthy at all times.
-We don't limit our dealers to the amount of support they can give you, so you may get much more than you expected- at the very least our Dealers are there to help you get on the road, and stay there, with their years of experience and professionalism.
+All bikes will be fully assembled and will have a pre-delivery-inspection.
+Government first registration fee and vehicle excise duty are typically not included in the RRP, and will be charged at the current rate, allowing the bike to be handed over as fully road-ready.
+You will also receive 1 or 2 years warranty.
+Your new bike is MOT free for the first 3 years, although you must still take care to keep it serviced and roadworthy at all times.
+We don't limit our dealers to the amount of support they can give you, so you may get much more than you expected - at the very least our Dealers are there to help you get on the road, and stay there, with their years of experience and professionalism.